How Much Should You Save Per Month?

 You’ll have to compare the interest you’re paying on your debt and the interest you’re getting on your savings to determine whether more money should go into paying off debt first.
 Let me explain.

 Credit card interest can start from 12.5% APR and go all the way to 25% and upwards, depending on your card.
 Now, you’re going to find it almost impossible to find a savings account that pays that minimum of 12.5%.
 On average, savings accounts pay around 0.01% at the bigger banks and can go up to 1% with an online bank.

 If you have a credit card with a balance of $10,000 at a rate of 12.5%, it will take you 36 months to pay it off with a monthly installment of $335.
 The total interest paid will be $2,040.

 Bump that up by $100 and increase the installment to $435, and you’ll pay the card off in 27 months.
 The total interest paid is $1,491 which means you save $549.

 Now, if you decide to stick that $100 in a savings account instead every month for the next 27 months at an interest rate of (best case) 1%, you’ll earn a whopping $31.73.

 One way to make this a little easier on your pocket is to move the credit card balance to a 0% interest card, and look for a long pay-off period such as 36 months.

-You also want to make sure there?s no balance transfer fee.
+You also want to make sure there’s no balance transfer fee.
 Then, pay off your credit balance within those 36 months.
-This might not affect that 10% minimum that goes to savings.
+This might not affect the 10% minimum that goes to savings.

-If this isn?t possible, you still want to pay off that balance as quickly as possible.
-You might find going 5% extra on debt repayments and 5% on savings might work, or find the ratio that allows you to get out of the red fastest while building up a financial safety net.
+If this isn’t possible, you still want to pay off that balance as quickly as possible.
+You might find going 5% extra on debt repayments and 5% on savings might work.
+Just find the ratio that allows you to get out of the red fastest while building up a financial safety net.